 Apply The Six Thinking Hats To Requirements Management

 You’re starting a new software project.
 As the software manager, you plan to call a meeting to explore requirements.
 You can picture the team looking dejected and bored.
-Requirements meetings are often long and tedious.
+Requirements management planning meetings are often long and tedious.
 That changes today because you have decided to use the Six Thinking Hats.

 Prior to the meeting, you send an email explaining the concept and asking everyone to read the book.
 Don’t worry – de Bono’s work is easy to read.
 Everyone arrives at the meeting and dives into their roles.
 As the project manager, you act as the blue hat keeping everyone organized.